Omegapy/My-Academics-Portfolio/Software-Engineering-CSC470/Module-8-Portfolio-Project/README.md

 Part 1: Database Model
 Create a database model while following the steps listed below:
-• Create a simple class diagram containing three classes: Vehicle, Car, and Truck.
+- Create a simple class diagram containing three classes: Vehicle, Car, and Truck.
 Provide two attributes for each of these three classes.
-o Create a rough sketch of a relational table that will store the objects belonging to the aforementioned three classes.
+  - Create a rough sketch of a relational table that will store the objects belonging to the aforementioned three classes.
-o Ensure you have tried all three options—single table, two tables, and three tables—in your database design.
+  - Ensure you have tried all three options—single table, two tables, and three tables—in your database design.
-o Enter two objects per table, corresponding to the classes.
+  -  Enter two objects per table, corresponding to the classes.
-• Use the two-table design to recreate a Car object.
+- Use the two-table design to recreate a Car object.
-• Repeat the preceding step to recreate a Truck object.
+- Repeat the preceding step to recreate a Truck object.
-• Create a simple association relationship in a separate class diagram showing Driver and Car.
+- Create a simple association relationship in a separate class diagram showing Driver and Car.
-o Apply a multiplicity of 1 on the driver side and N on the Car side.
+  - Apply a multiplicity of 1 on the driver side and N on the Car side.
-• Add/modify your table designs to handle storing of two objects belonging to Car and two belonging to Driver. o Modify the multiplicity on the Driver side to N. This makes it a many-to-many multiplicity.
+- Add/modify your table designs to handle storing of two objects belonging to Car and two belonging to Driver.
+  - Modify the multiplicity on the Driver side to N. This makes it a many-to-many multiplicity.
-• Modify your table designs to handle this multiplicity and show where and how the KEYS or IDs will have to be placed.
+- Modify your table designs to handle this multiplicity and show where and how the KEYS or IDs will have to be placed.
-• Create a class diagram corresponding to the tables you have designed.
+- Create a class diagram corresponding to the tables you have designed.
 Stereotype all classes on that class diagram as <<table>>.

 Part 2: Pseudocode
 Using a programming language of your choice, write a script that will print out pseudocode of your model.
 Paste the pseudocode in a Word document.